rhysd/unite-codic.vim/README.md

 ## Usage

 1. Open unite window with `:Unite codic`
 2. Enter search word __in Japanese__.
-Candidates will be shown.
+Then candidates will be shown.
-3. Enter more word to search candidates incrementally.
+3. Enter more words to search candidates incrementally.

 ## Screenshot